coderefinery/documentation/_episodes/05-rtd.md

 $ cd doc-example
 ```

-### Build HTML pages locally
+#### Build HTML pages locally

 If you already created your first Sphinx documentation in the [preceding episode](https://coderefinery.github.io/documentation/04-sphinx/), you can skip this step and proceed to the next section.

-Inside your documentation directory (or the cloned repository), run `sphinx-build`.
+Inside your documentation directory (or the cloned repository), run `sphinx-build . _build`.
 Then point your browser to e.g.
 `file:///home/user/doc-example/_build/index.html`.
 Adapt the path to the actual
 path where you have cloned to (the `/home/user` part is almost certainly wrong in your case).

-### Enable the project on [Read the Docs](https://readthedocs.org)
+### Step 2: Enable the project on [Read the Docs](https://readthedocs.org)

-In this exercise you will import a project to Read the Docs by connecting to GitHub.
+Now you will import a project to Read the Docs by connecting to GitHub.
 This will automatically set up a webhook on GitHub and webhook integration on Read the Docs so that `git push` will
 automatically rebuild the Read the Docs site.

 A more general scenario is to manually import the project to Read the Docs and set up the webhook on GitHub yourself along with the webhook integration on Read the Docs.
-Instructions for how to do this are found below.
+Instructions for how to do this are found in the "Extra" section below.

 - Log into [Read the Docs](https://readthedocs.org) and visit your [dashboard](https://readthedocs.org/dashboard/)
 - Click "Import a Project"